signalling-games-org/evoke/docs/source/index.rst

 Any combination of signals that allows them to do this reliably is advantageous.

 Beginning with sender and receiver populations playing random combinations of pure strategies, we would expect one of these two beneficial strategy combinations to become dominant.
-The :ref:`Usage` page provides a more detailed explanation of how to create and run evolutionary simulations using game objects.
+The :doc:`usage` page provides a more detailed explanation of how to create and run evolutionary simulations using game objects.

 .. toctree::